cds-snc/canadalogin-static-website/website/src/en/individuals-and-organisations/get-started/get-started.md

 <br />

-   - {% link links.createaccount 'Create a GC Sign in account' %}
+   - {% link links.createaccount 'How to create a GC Sign in account' %}
-   - {% link links.twostepverificationmethods '2-step verification option' %}
+   - {% link links.twostepverificationmethods 'What is 2-step verification?' %}